gitcamp/git.camp/purpose.md

 Git camp is a collection of low-budget and low production quality videos aimed at helping you up your git skills.

-The knowledge and experienced contained on this site is the result of *countless* hours googling error messages mysterious outputs at the terminal prompt.
+The knowledge and experience contained on this site is the result of *countless* hours googling error messages mysterious outputs at the terminal prompt.

 Have something you want to learn more about?
 Confused about a particular